-The Central Bank of Ireland (Central Bank) is responsible for the prudential supervision and regulation of (re)insurance undertakings authorised in Ireland to ensure compliance with regulatory requirements.
+The Central Bank of Ireland (the Central Bank) is responsible for the prudential supervision and regulation of (re)insurance undertakings authorised in Ireland to ensure compliance with regulatory requirements.
 The Central Bank is a well-regarded regulatory authority and enjoys a reputation for being a robust yet business-friendly regulator.
+The European Union (Insurance and Reinsurance) Regulations 2015 (the 2015 Regulations), which transposed Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 (Solvency II) into Irish law, sets out the regulatory framework within which insurance activity may be carried out by (re)insurers in Ireland.
+The 2015 Regulations received minor amendments by way of the European Union (Insurance and Reinsurance) (Amendment) Regulations 2017 (the 2017 Regulations).